ICC panel explores trade-climate change links

 After detailing the current state of WTO negotiations on environmental goods and services, Mahesh Sugathan, Trade Policy Coordinator from NGO the International Centre for Trade and Sustainable Development, said many issues have yet to be discussed, especially the treatment of dual-use technologies, and definition of environmental goods.

-ICC, which has long-standing experience of advocacy on international trade and is the business focal point for UNFCC negotiations, will continue to explore and inform discussions in various forums.
+ICC, which has long-standing experience of advocacy on international trade and is the business focal point for UNFCCC negotiations, will continue to explore and inform discussions in various forums.